Agreement & Disclosure Statement

 If we don't follow these rules, we can't collect the first $50.00 of the questioned amount, even if your bill was correct.

 - Refunds - All student refunds will be processed through the student’s account, including, without limitation, housing deposits, financial aid, tuition refunds, etc. If a credit balance exists after the processing of such credits, a request for a refund may be made through the Accounts Receivable website.
-The refund will be in the student's name and may be either: a) direct deposited into a specified bank account, b) mailed to the billing address or c) picked up at the Accounts Receivable Office.
+The refund will be in the student's name and may be either: a) direct deposited into a specified bank account, b) a check or c) by other methods if available and requested by the student.

 Student Mandatory Fees and Charges